Do a business energy audit

 No

-Consider closing doors to unused rooms so you only heat or cool the smallest possible area or creating the ability to close off areas.
+Close doors to unused rooms so you only heat or cool the smallest possible area.

-If you have a ducted system, it may already be divided into zones.
-Make use of zones to only heat or cool required areas.
+If you have a ducted system, use the zones to limit the areas heated or cooled.

 No